-Freedom allowed the Christian core’s belief to burn brighter than ever before, and forever changed the African-American religious landscape
+Freedom allowed the Christian core’s belief to burn brighter than ever before, and forever changed the African-American religious landscape.

-When did Christianity really take hold in enslaved African-American communities?
+When did Christianity really take hold in enslaved African American communities?
 Was it prior to the Civil War, as is commonly believed, or after emancipation?

 Associate Professor of History Dan Fountain’s presentation, “Slavery, Civil War, & Salvation,” used primary sources including testimony of slaves to explore this question in Meredith College’s 2014 Faculty Distinguished Lecture.

-Many historians say that most slaves converted to Christianity before the Civil War years, when the message of Afro-Christianity encouraged perseverance and hope for deliverance.
+Most historians say that most slaves converted to Christianity before the Civil War years, when the message of Afro-Christianity encouraged perseverance and hope for deliverance.
 Fountain’s research counters this belief.

 Fountain argued that far fewer slaves had converted prior to the Civil War than most scholars suggest, that the conditions of slavery were responsible for limiting the appeal of Christianity, and that most conversions happened during and after the Civil War.

 “As anyone who has tried it knows, swimming against the current of accepted scholarly interpretation can be a difficult and lonely task,” Fountain said.
 “Nonetheless, that is what I have done …”

 Fountain’s research showed that a high percentage of slaves were not allowed to attend church, and those who did often heard services that were focused on reinforcing the idea of obedience to masters.
 “Problems of access, poor message and religious example are what limited the appeal of Christianity under slavery,” Fountain said.
 “Based on these findings, I argue that slavery was not a Christianizing institution.”

 His research showed that many more African-Americans became Christians during and after the Civil War than before the war.
 “Freedom, rather than slavery, proved to be the greatest force for conversion among African-Americans in the South,” Fountain said.